ejs-datetimepicker and ejs-timepicker’s times dropdown list globalization 12 and 24 hours format

 there are multiple locale codes that you can find inside your node_modules/cldr-data/availableLocales.json file.

-all locale codes will give a different outputs of date and time format.
+all locale codes will give a different output of date and time format.

 for RTL you can use